kienstra/adapter-post-preview/readme.md

 ## Description ##

 * Creates a widget with the post's featured image, headline, excerpt, and link.
-* To see the carousel of posts, you must have Twitter Bootstrap 3 and Glyphicons.
+* To see the carousel of posts, you must have Bootstrap 3 or later and Glyphicons.
 * Hides the widget if the post is a single post on the page.
 For example, if you are on the "Hello World" page, you won't see the widget with a preview of "Hello World."
 * The carousel won't show posts that don't have an image.